-Sharing your time and skills to support policing in Leicestershire and Rutland
+COULDYOU share your time and skills to support policing in Leicestershire and Rutland?

-If you have some spare time to donate, we can provide opportunities to help you learn new skills and make a difference in your area.
+If you have some spare time to donate, why not come and try it?
+You might discover a hidden talent, we can provide lots of opportunities to help you learn new skills and make a positive difference in your area.

 How do volunteers help?